AtharvaU8/chessvault.github.io/README.md

 ### Functionality

-- Secure multiple file encryption/decryption with chess moves.
-- complements traditional encryption algorithms rather than replace them.
-- Engage users, making security practices more interactive.
+- Use your favorite chess moves as your unique encryption key.
+- Files are encrypted locally—your data, your control.
+- Secure any type of file—documents, photos, videos, or confidential archives.
+- Remember your chess strategy—a fun and memorable way to secure files.
-- Chess Moves Suggestion
+- Chess Moves Suggestions.

 Castle File: chess-based file encryption stands out as an innovative, interactive, and user-customizable approach to securing data, where each encryption session is as unique as the game that produces it.